 By Kimberly F. Raab-Graham, PhD

 People with Autism Spectrum Disorder (ASD) have an increased risk of developing Major Depressive Disorder (MDD) by the time they are 30 years old compared to people without ASD.
 Fragile X syndrome (FXS) is the single leading genetic cause of ASD, and caretakers report mood and depression as priorities for treatment development.
-FXS results from the functional loss of the gene FMR1; this loss prevents expression of the Fragile X Mental Retardation Protein (FMRP).
+FXS results from the functional loss of the gene FMR1; this loss prevents expression of the Fragile X Mental Intellectual Disability Protein (FMRP).
 Importantly, people with MDD and those with ASD have less FMRP expression.

 Our recent experiments show that current treatments for MDD are ineffective in a standard preclinical mouse model for FXS, which indicates that these treatments need the protein FMRP to work.
 This proposal builds upon our published work that identifies how antidepressants induce FMRP-dependent changes that increase the number of connections and strengthen communication between brain cells.
 Using a computational approach that predicts how to increase these connections in the absence of FMRP, we will identify FDA-approved drugs to test as potential antidepressants in a preclinical model of FXS.